DataDavD/properPy_project/README.md

 and improving the development cycle with tools like pre-commit hooks, poetry, isort, black, coverage, and flake8.

+The repo contains a couple modules for basic math functions and an API for getting a Star Wars character's DOB based on their name (or name substring).
+Each module has a corresponding test module.

 Additionally, I added GitHub Actions CI support to further improve my knowledge of Python project organization and structuring and how to deploy it using CI.